 Shop now for your 55-litre Backpack for Women

 Yes, you will feel its weight, no doubt.
 If you are thin, you should try not to exceed 10 kg, and if you suffer from back pain, a backpack is definitely not something for you.

 - Not everything fits into a backpack.

-For tech devices, you need a day-backpack where you can place your camera, your laptop and more devices that you need to carry around with you.
-Also, if you plan extra leisure activities or business meeting, it will be hard to stow your biz suit or a fancy dress and shoes.
+For tech devices, you need a day-backpack to place your camera, laptop, and more devices that you need to carry around with you.
+Also, if you plan extra leisure activities or business meetings, it will be hard to stow your biz suit or a fancy dress and shoes.

 - It stops you from buying things.

 Yes, that’s one drawback, and long-term travel can be a limitation.
 If you buy things, you need to buy extra luggage or a backpack, which means more weight to carry.

 A rolling suitcase, either a carry-on for weekends or a larger one for a longer trip, is what most people prefer for travel.
 Nowadays, you can get a very lightweight suitcase in different materials, both soft or hard, with multiple features: two-wheels, four-wheels, and suitcase-sets are very practical if you are a suitcase fan.